beer-psi/astrodx-guide/README.md

 Some charters also support older versions of AstroDX/MaipadDX by providing a "fakefes" chart (for example, slides chained together using tapless slides) and naming it `maidata_dx.txt`.
 Due to a bug in AstroDX, `maidata_dx.txt` will be prioritized over `maidata.txt`, effectively playing the fakefes version instead of the original.
-Check the song folder for `maidata_dx.txt` and delete it if it exists.s
+Check the song folder for `maidata_dx.txt` and delete it if it exists.

 ### Can I delete pv.mp4?
 Yes.